Bethesda

 Bethesda postcode: LL57 3AS

-There are great places to visit near Bethesda including some great towns, ancient sites, mountains, lakes, historic monuments, old mines and ruins.
+There are great places to visit near Bethesda including some great towns, ancient sites, mountains, lakes, historic monuments, old mines, ruins, hiking areas and villages.

 Places near Bethesda feature a number of interesting historic monuments including Arenig Fawr.